earthly/website/blog/_posts/2023-04-09-python-data-classes.md

  - Python Classes
 ---

 In Python, classes let you group together data and behavior by defining attributes and methods, respectively.
-Typically, a class contains both attributes and a set of methods that add functionality.
-But what if you have a class that stores—a lot of attributes—with almost no functionality?
-Do you still need to use regular classes, or is there a better alternative?
+Typically, a class contains both attributes and a set of methods that add functionality. **But what if you have a class that stores a lot of attributes with almost no functionality?** Do you still need to use regular classes, or is there a better alternative?

 **Data classes**, first introduced in Python 3.7, provide a convenient way of defining and managing such **data-oriented classes** (who would've guessed!).